oasis-tcs/tosca-specs/tosca_2_0/intro.md

 - Similarly, changes to external resources are reflected into models first and then handled by automationp platform.

+## Model-Driven Enable all Lifecycle Management Phases

+- Service models are used:

+  - As starting point for Moves, Adds, Changes, and Deletions (MACDs)

+  - As context for handling faults and events using Closed Loop Automation

+- Can't do this without models.

 ## TOSCA Models are Graphs

 - TOSCA models systems as graphs, where the vertices represent the